lusaisai/FindMeGoogleIP/README.md

 ./findmeip.py
 ```

-To look up ips in other countries, run these, for a complete list, scroll to the end
+To look up ips in a specified country, run these, for a complete list, scroll to the end
 ```bash
 ./findmeip.py cn #China
 ./findmeip.py sg #Singapore